meteor/meteor/content/blaze.md

 In the context of a Blaze helper, `this` is scoped to the current current *data context* at the point the helper was used.
 This can be hard to reason about, so it's often a good idea to instead pass the required data into the helper as an argument.

-Apart from simple interpolation, mustache tags can control flow of the template.
-For instance, in the `listsShow` template, we render a list of todos via:
+Apart from simple interpolation, mustache tags can be used for control flow in the template.
+For instance, in the `listsShow` template, we render a list of todos like this:

 ```html
   {{#each todo in todos}}